 - dz/dt = xy - Bz

 By using a method known as the 4th Order Runge-Kutta routine, he was able to plot the solutions and model them as they evolved with time.
 Whilst evaluating the effect of changing the initial conditions, Lorenz noticed that the shapes plotted would vary quite radically with very small changes.
-Even more, he found a range of 'stable' initial values that would plot quite beautiful and symetric shapes.
+Even more, he found a range of 'stable' initial values that would plot quite beautiful and symmetric shapes.
 Known as the Lorenz attractor, it is often mistakenly known as the butterfly of the 'Butterfly Effect'.

 A Runge Kutta routine, essentially boils down to sequentially generating a co-ordinate plot in each dimension.
-If you are familar with concepts such as the Taylor, Binomial and Fibonacci series, then the Runge-Kutta routine should be easy to understand.
+If you are familiar with concepts such as the Taylor, Binomial and Fibonacci series, then the Runge-Kutta routine should be easy to understand.
 Solving for a time-step instance n of Y: